-33. The implementation of the enterprise resource planning project (Umoja) and adoption of the International Public Sector Accounting Standards by the United Nations are examples of how the Organization is striving to continuously improve the way in which it does business.
+33. The implementation of the enterprise resource planning project (Umoja) by the United Nations is an example of how the Organization is striving to continuously improve the way in which it does business.
 Efforts will continue to build a flexible and mobile workforce for the twenty-first century.
 The Organization's increasingly complex mandates require a multi-skilled and versatile workforce that is able to function across disciplines with a variety of partners.
-Efforts will continue to improve internal control mechanisms and to create a more accountable Organization in line with General Assembly resolutions 64/259, 66/257 and 67/253.